Scholar: Carol Bishop

 Both grid and transect measurements were taken in four study sites: two in unburnt areas and two in burnt areas.
 All size classes of shrubs were significantly clumped under both fire histories.
 Hence, there is no evidence of negative shrub-shrub interactions detected using spatial analyses tested at multiple scales.
 Interestingly, the strong spatial aggregation of shadscale detected at all scales suggests positive interactions may be occurring and this may be particularly important in burnt areas.

-Graduated With Baccalaureate Degree: Spring 2006
+Earned Baccalaureate Degree: Spring 2006